pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 		git add <file>

+* Commit all local changes in tracked files

+		git commit -a

-* Add some changes in a file to the next commit (partial commit)
+* Add hand-picked changes in a file to the next commit (partial commit)

 		git add -p <file>